nakulpatel18/EMI-calculator/README.md

 - Ensure that Excel formulas are enabled to make the EMI logic work.
 - You may customize interest rates or add more schemes depending on your need.

----

-## 📧 Support

-For any issues or feature requests, feel free to raise them manually or contact your finance team managing this calculator.